Native Languages of the Americas: Ottawa Legends, Myths, and Stories

 is a divine spirit with no human form or attributes (including gender) and is never personified in Ottawa folklore.
 The name is pronounced

 Nanabush's wise old grandmother, who raised him.
 Pronounced noke-miss.

 Wiindgoo (also spelled Windigo, Wendigo, and other ways):

 An evil man-eating spirit.
-Windigos play the roles of monsters and bogeymen in some legends; in others, Odawa people who commit sins
+Windigos play the roles of monsters and bogeymen in some Ottawa Indian stories; in others, Ottawa people who commit sins

 (especially selfishness, gluttony, or cannibalism) are turned into Windigos as punishment.
 It is usually pronounced weend-goh in the

 Mythological little people of the forests.
 Their name means "wild man" and is pronounced similar to

 buh-gwuh-jih-nih-nee.
 In most Ottawa stories, they are portrayed as mischievous but generally good-natured creatures.